 - On your computer, go to drive.google.com.

 - Click Settings Settings.

-- If there's hidden data, see the amount under the app's description.
+- If there's hidden data, you can find the amount under the app's description.

 - To delete this data, click Options Delete hidden app data.

-- Files only take up space in the owner's Google Drive.
+- Files in "Shared with me" and shared drives.
+These files only take up space in the owner's Google Drive.

-When you use Google Drive for your computer, you can see that items take up a different amount of space than they do at drive.google.com.
+Items in Google Drive for your computer take up a different amount of space than the same items at drive.google.com.